cn0047/stash/ed/sh/kubernetes/README.md

 * cost (it may be overkill for small orgs).

 Manifest file - describe desired state.
 Operator - software extensions that make use of custom resources.
 Workload - application running on k8s (Deployment, ReplicaSet, StatefulSet, DaemonSet, Job, CronJob).
+Cluster - control plane plus set of worker machines (nodes), that run containerized applications.

+Cluster limitations: max 110 pods per node, 5000 nodes, 150K pods in total, 300K containers in total.

 ## Master (Control plane)

+Control plane - set of components that manage and control the overall system.

 `kube-controller-manager` - controls lots of different things in the cluster.
 Replication Controller Manager ensures all the Replication Controllers